Boka44/SimpleDex/README.md

 The system consists of three key components:

-1. **DexFactory**: Creates and tracks all trading pairs
+1. **DexFactory**: Creates and tracks all pairs
-   - Maintains registry of all trading pairs
+   - Maintains registry of all pairs
    - Creates new DEX contracts for token pairs
    - Provides lookup functionality for existing pairs